 From a personal perspective, I can say that I’m not overly concerned about those two factors.
 Playing Lyon every season would be no different that playing Southampton every season for Liverpool fans.
 There would certainly be a tougher slate of games than simply the rest of the Big 6 and I could see some murderous slates showing up (imagine playing Juventus, Barcelona, Chelsea, PSG, and ManU in one stretch of fixtures), but I’m confident enough in both Liverpool and Jürgen Klopp’s system to be able to compete with any club in Europe, so being “trapped” in the bottom half of the ESL doesn’t strike me as an immediate concern.
 Plus, playing the same sides over and over is pretty close to the reality right now, so I can’t see the appeal dwindling that quickly.
 But that’s the perspective of a Liverpool fan with my club at the peak of its game right now.
 Others may not be so sanguine.

 Plus, one of the main drawbacks to this whole concept would be whom we’re not playing as I mentioned at the start of this segment.
 Many of the other clubs in that list would either have their main rivals accompanying them into the ESL (ManU rivalries with City and Liverpool, for example) or don’t have rivalries/derbies that carry a tremendous amount of weight.
 Technically, there’s a derby between Juventus and Torino, for example, but no one really takes it seriously because the former totally outclasses the latter and almost always has.
 Indeed, a lot of derbies have been built on the history of two clubs being the heavy hitters in their league and said derby having huge implications for who wins the domestic title (see: Real Madrid and Barca as the most obvious, but also the Milans, Bayern and Dortmund, etc.) But in the cases of three teams- Liverpool, Arsenal, and Dortmund -it’s a bit more serious.
 Those three have games- with Everton, Tottenham, and Schalke, respectively -that would mark a huge change to the way things have been for over a century.
-Geographical proximity is a factor for all three of them with the distance between the Germans clubs being only 17 miles; that of the North London clubs being only 4 miles; and between the Merseyside clubs being only about half a mile (or, as we like to say, 49 points when last measured.)
-We’ll still be able to see Goodison from Anfield on every matchday, but we’ll never see them on the pitch again, if the league becomes permanent.
+Geographical proximity is a factor for all three of them with the distance between the German clubs being only 17 miles; that of the North London clubs being only 4 miles; and between the Merseyside clubs being only about a mile (or, as we like to say, 49 points when last measured.)
+We’ll still be able to see Goodison from Anfield on every matchday, but we may never see them on the pitch again, if the ESL becomes permanent.

 Now, that’s not usually relevant to a lot of younger fans, since the games of real competitive importance in the past two decades have been with clubs that would be accompanying us to this new arrangement; the Manchesters, Chelsea, etc. Indeed, some might find a separation from Everton something of a relief, given the ridiculous number of injuries that we’ve emerged from those matches with over the past several seasons.
 But some of us old and cranky types still remember the time when our biggest competitor, by far, in the English top division was the team across Stanley Park and who, again, were part of the Big 5 that led the separation from the EFL to form the Premier League.
 Leaving that behind for an ESL might make a lot of sense for financial (it’s always about the money), competitive, and commercial (still about the money) reasons, but it would engender a lot of regrets at some point.
 That is, despite the enormous amount of schadenfreude derived from Everton fans finally getting into the now-lesser Champions and/or Europa Leagues and finally achieving the “European glory” they always blame us for missing out on, only for said glory to come in the leagues no one now cares about.